 Outreach programs bring science, technology, engineering, math and natural history programs to you, presented by museum educators .
 Programs are designed to be presented in a school environment, at a community center, or at other off-site locations.
 Best suited for individual classes of up to 30 students, programs are about an hour in length.
-Up to four programs or sessions of the same topic may be scheduled per one school visit.
+Up to four programs of the same topic may be scheduled per one school visit.
 Programs are offered year-round and can be customized; a new program can be created upon request.
 For questions or to request programming, contact the museum at 276-634-4185 or firstname.lastname@example.org.

 $90 for one program